MrPunyapal/laravel-extended-relationships/README.md

 ```

 This will provide you with data from the `users` table where the `founders` array column contains the value 71.

-## Note:

-Right now, the `BelongsToManyKeys` and `HasManyKeys` methods work well with eager loading of the relation.
-However, when loading relations of a single model, the data may not be sorted as expected (e.g., in the order of "updater", "creator", etc.).
-Instead, all data will be returned as auditors.
-This functionality will be added in future updates.

-While `BelongsToArrayColumn` may work well with data such as `[7,71]`, it may not function properly if the data in the database is `["7","71"]`.
-It is possible that this issue will be addressed in future updates.

 ## Testing